iOS Custom Precision Drill: Build Repeatable Shot Groups

 • the group size goal

-• the number of shots
+• the number of shots per stage

-• the time available to complete the stage
+• the time allowed

 LaserHIT handles the measurement, progress tracking, and data integrity.